Stories of change

 The approach:

-We contributed Holistic Management insights, a view on ecosystem processes (water, soil, biodiversity) and context on rural societal challenges to bring greater breadth to the farming and land use paper.
+We contributed Holistic Management insights, a view on ecosystem processes (water, soil, biodiversity) and context on rural societal challenges to bring additional perspectives to the farming and land use paper.

 The result:

-A clear, grounded narrative that speaks to both policymakers, practitioners and wider society.
+A clear, grounded narrative that speaks to a wide audience including farmers, policymakers, food industry professionals and citizens.